Online Course Production

 The majority of our faculty SMEs report spending 2-5 hours per week during the process.
 This includes regularly scheduled meetings, drafting course content, recording instructional content in our state-of-the-art studio, consulting with the instructional designer on the look and feel of the course, and adjusting course pacing.

-Our white glove course development process includes extensive media development to take your course to the next level.
+Our white-glove course development process includes extensive media development to elevate your course.

 Want to go faster?

-Our accelerated white glove course development process is the same as our full-term development process, but we move through course development in half the time.
+Our accelerated white-glove course development process mirrors our full-term process, but we complete it in half the time.
 The accelerated timeframe for this process is an opt-in option, not one prescribed by the School of Professional Studies.

 Existing Online Courses